Framartin/transferable-bnn-adv-ex/README.md

 ## Abstract

-Deep neural networks are vulnerable to evasion attacks, i.e., carefully crafted examples designed to fool a model at test time.
-Attacks that successfully evade an ensemble of models can transfer to other independently trained models, which proves useful in black-box settings.
-Unfortunately, these methods involve heavy computation costs to train the models forming the ensemble.
-To overcome this, we propose a new method to generate transferable adversarial examples efficiently.
-Inspired by Bayesian deep learning, our method builds such ensembles by sampling from the posterior distribution of neural network weights during a single training process.
-Experiments on CIFAR-10 show that our approach improves the transfer rates significantly at equal or even lower computation costs.
-Intra-architecture transfer rate is increased by 23% compared to classical ensemble-based attacks, while requiring 4 times less training epochs.
-In the inter-architecture case, we show that we can combine our method with ensemble-based attacks to increase their transfer rate by up to 15% with constant training computational cost.
+An established way to improve the transferability of black-box evasion attacks is to craft the adversarial examples on a surrogate ensemble model.
+Unfortunately, such methods involve heavy computation costs to train the models forming the ensemble.
+Based on a state-of-the-art Bayesian Neural Network technique, we propose a new method to efficiently build such surrogates by sampling from the posterior distribution of neural network weights during a single training process.
+Our experiments on ImageNet and CIFAR-10 show that our approach improves the transfer rates of four state-of-the-art attacks significantly (between 2.5 and 44.4 percentage points), in both intra-architecture and inter-architecture cases.
+On ImageNet, our approach can reach 94% of transfer rate while reducing training time from 387 to 136 hours on our infrastructure, compared to an ensemble of independently trained DNNs.
+Furthermore, our approach can be combined with test-time techniques improving transferability, further increasing their effectiveness by up to 25.1 percentage points.

 ## Install